Energy-Pathways-Group/GLOceanKit/docs/classes/wavevortextransform/index.md

-  The WaveVortexTransform subclasses encapsulate data representing the state of the ocean at a given instant in time (e.g., u, v, w, and rho).
+  The WaveVortexTransform subclasses encapsulate data representing the state of the ocean at a given instant in time.
 What makes the WaveVortexTransform subclasses special is that the state of the ocean is represented as energetically independent waves and geostrophic motions (vortices).
-These classes can be queried for other information, e.g., Ertel PV, relative vorticity, etc. Then we have $$\exp(i\omega t)$$
+These classes can be queried for any ocean state variable including $$u$$, $$v$$, $$w$$, $$\rho$$, $$p$$, but also Ertel PV, relative vorticity, or custom defined state variables.

+  The WaveVortexTransform is an abstract class and as such you must instatiate one of the concrete subclasses,

+    + `WaveVortexTransformConstantStratification`
+    + `WaveVortexTransformHydrostatic`